 3. Ananda Tandava 10.08

-Meruvina: kemanche, kendang wadon, bebarongan, pelegongan, dhol, dholak, tabla, two congas, timbale, pandeiro, botle, two ganzas, two cabasas, caxixi, two shakers
+meruvina: kemanche, kendang wadon, bebarongan, pelegongan, dhol, dholak, tabla, 2 congas, timbale, pandeiro, botle, 2 ganzas, 2 cabasas, caxixi, 2 shakers

 My original planned title for this micromosaic work was Lapis Lazuli, and, admittedly, I even decided to wear an available Lapis Lazuli ring throughout the composition and realization phases, and went so far as to procure cover art featuring the deep blue hue.
 It was only during the final instrumentation phase, at the moment when I decided upon a kemanche timbre, a Near Eastern violin, for the melodic voice of the culminating third part that a new title, The Fiddler of Dooney, flashed into my mind as being more inspired and fitting.
 This is an early poem by William Butler Yeats, and there even exists a recording of him reciting it.
 Originally introduced to myself through a recording by Judy Collins, and followed by an extraordinary course taught by Therese Law, a disciple of A. Norman Jeffares, the poetry of Yeats had such an effect on me that I memorized a bunch of his poems, and set a number of his poems and plays to music.